devnev39/deep-learning/README.md

 # deep-learning

-Just a catalog of examples that are being developed from a book I am reading.
+Just a catalog of examples that are being developed whilist I am reading and learning deep leraning and ML.